 Topics.
-This historical marker is listed in these topic lists: Agriculture • Industry & Commerce • Railroads & Streetcars.
-A significant historical year for this entry is 1882.
+This historical marker is listed in these topic lists: Disasters • Industry & Commerce.
+A significant historical date for this entry is May 13, 1912.

 Location.
-46° 26.991′ N, 90° 9.757′ W. Marker is in Ironwood, Michigan, in Gogebic County.
-Marker is at the intersection of Beech Street and East Houk Street, on the right when traveling south on Beech Street.
+46° 26.996′ N, 90° 9.761′ W. Marker is in Ironwood, Michigan, in Gogebic County.
+Marker is on Beech Street north of East Houk Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Ironwood MI 49938, United States of America.
 Touch for directions.